-Each year prior to the relevant Annual Meeting the Authority's Clerk will work with each member of the Authority and Local Pension Board to establish their individual learning and development needs.
-For members appointed at other times the assessment will take place prior to their first meeting.
+Each year prior to the relevant Annual Meeting, the Head of Governance will work with each member of the Authority and Local Pension Board to establish their individual learning and development needs.
+For members appointed at other times the assessment will take place prior to their first meeting and continue to form part of their year one induction programme.

-This process will be undertaken by telephone interview with reference to a structured questionnaire.
-The questionnaire is the starting point of a process which will seek to:
+This process will be undertaken through the results of the Hymans Robertson national knowledge assessment.
+The result of the assessment is the starting point of a process which will seek to:

-- Establish the individual member's assessment of their level of knowledge and understanding in 6 areas: - Pensions Legislation and Governance - Pensions Accounting and Auditing Standards - Financial Services Procurement and Relationship Management - o Investment Performance and Risk Management - Financial Markets and Product Knowledge - Actuarial Methods Standards and Practices - Compare the collective assessment for each of the Authority and the Local Pension Board against the CIPFA Knowledge and Skills Framework standards and the specific work programmes for the Authority and Local Pension Board. - As a result of this comparison identify: - Fundamental knowledge gaps applying to individual members - Weaknesses in the collective knowledge and understanding of either the Authority or Local Pension Board - Produce a programme of activity which will address any gaps and weaknesses identified, provide a refresh of current knowledge and provide understanding of current and future developments affecting the Authority.
+- Establish the individual member's assessment of their level of knowledge and understanding in 6 areas: - Pensions Legislation and Governance - ii.
+Pensions Accounting and Auditing Standards - iii.
+Financial Services Procurement and Relationship Management

+- iv.
+Investment Performance and Risk Management - v.
+Financial Markets and Product Knowledge - vi.
+Actuarial Methods Standards and Practices - Compare the collective assessment for each of the Authority and the Local Pension Board against the CIPFA Knowledge and Skills Framework standards and the specific work programmes for the Authority and Local Pension Board. - > As a result of this comparison identify: - Fundamental knowledge gaps applying to individual members - Weaknesses in the collective knowledge and understanding of either the Authority or Local Pension Board. - Produce a programme of activity which will address any gaps and weaknesses identified, provide a refresh of current knowledge, and provide understanding of current and future developments affecting the Authority. - Conduct an annual Member Away Day where Authority and LPB members will undertake a joint training programme to ensure knowledge and skills are aligned across the Authority.

-For the Authority this process will be undertaken in consultation with the Director and the Independent Investment Advisers and for the Local Pension Board in consultation with the Director and Independent Adviser.
+For the Authority this process will be undertaken in consultation with the Director, Head of Governance, and the Independent Investment Advisers and for the Local Pension Board in consultation with the Director, Head of Governance, and Independent Adviser.
 The Chairs of the Authority and Local Pension Board will be consulted before the finalisation of any programme which will be presented to the Annual Meeting of the relevant body.